Official: US Navy ship fires warning shots at Iranian boats

 - The incident is the latest tense encounter between the United States and Iran

+- It occurred at the Strait of Hormuz, which is situated between the Gulf of Oman and the Persian Gulf

-(CNN)A US Navy ship fired warning shots at Iranian boats on Sunday near the Strait of Hormuz, a US official said Monday, citing initial reports.
+(CNN)A US Navy ship fired warning shots at Iranian boats on Sunday near the Strait of Hormuz, US Defense officials said Monday.

-Iranian vessels approached a US Navy ship near the strait in five separate instances at high rates of speed, the official said.
-The US Navy ship fired warning shots once, the official said.
+Five Iranian vessels approached the USS Mahan and two other US ships that were entering the strait, according to accounts from four sources.
+The Strait of Hormuz is situated between the Gulf of Oman and the Persian Gulf.

+The Mahan, a destroyer, fired warning shots and used radio calls, flares, bells and whistles to signal to the ships to stay away.
+There was no response to the radio calls.
+A US helicopter overhead dropped smoke grenades.

-The incident is the latest tense encounter between the two countries in and over waters near Iran over the months.
+The incident is the latest tense encounter between the two countries in and over waters near Iran in recent months.
 These brushes have included Iranian rocket launches, drones flying over US vessels and the capture of US sailors.

 They've come against the backdrop of renewed US diplomatic contacts with Iran, which has triggered a political backlash among Iranian hardliners, including Iran's powerful Revolutionary Guard Corps.